 Deploy Windows Installer apps to MDM-enrolled Windows 10 devices

-The Windows Installer through MDM (*.msi) deployment type lets you create and deploy Windows Installer-based apps to MDM-enrolled devices running Windows 10.
+The Windows Installer through MDM (*.msi) deployment type lets you create and deploy Windows Installer-based apps to MDM-enrolled devices running Windows 10 or later.

 When you use this deployment type, consider the following points:

 Only upload a single file with the MSI extension.